UK to double participation in trial of popular HIV prevention pill

 Demand for pre-exposure prophylaxis (PrEP) - a once-daily pill that is highly protective against HIV - has exceeded expectations, said National Health Service (NHS) England, which launched a three-year trial of the drug in 2017.

-“The trial researchers have submitted a case for increasing trial places,” said John Stewart, director of specialized commissioning at NHS England.
+“The trial researchers have submitted a case for increasing trial places,” said John Stewart, director of specialised commissioning at NHS England.

 “NHS England will play its part in delivering on this recommendation by committing to fund additional places.”

-Studies show that PrEP, also known by its drug brand name Truvada, can cut by 99 percent the transmission rate of the human immunodeficiency virus (HIV) that causes AIDS.
+Studies show that PrEP, also known by its drug brand name Truvada, can cut by 99 percent the transmission rate of the human immunodeficiency virus (HIV).

 HIV transmission rates among gay and bisexual men fell by almost a third in the Australian state of New South Wales in two years following the wide-scale introduction of PrEP, sparking calls for other health authorities to follow suit.